Washington D.C. Travel FAQ: 15 Questions First-Timers Always Ask

 National Zoo

-What's the one thing I absolutely should not miss?
+What's the one thing you absolutely should not miss?

 The Lincoln Memorial at night.
 Walk down the Mall after dinner, when the crowds thin and the monument is floodlit against the dark sky.
 Climb the steps.
 Read the Gettysburg Address carved into the wall.
 Look out over the Reflecting Pool toward the Washington Monument.

 It's free.
 It's open 24/7.
-And it's the moment where DC stops being a list of attractions and starts being something you feel.
+And it's the moment where DC stops being a list of attractions and starts being something you feel — the kind of hits-you-in-the-chest awe you'd otherwise have to drive out to the Grand Canyon for.